devdesai-work/central-medical-records/README.md

 # central-medical-records
 Accelethon 2.0 project
 Central medical records is a proposed idea for the competition, the aim of this project is to create a central record for storing and retrieving medical records of individuals across the country.

+This project is built in python Flask, using Swagger as REstful.

 To use this application run the requirements.txt file form the frontend_api folder in your command promt as
 ```
 pip install -r requirements.txt